 You need to deposit this amount at the time of opening your saving account.
 You can deposit it by cash or cheque.
 However, in case you are approached by a representative to open your A/c then we suggest you to deposit your opening amount by cheque.

 Approach the bank to open saving account

-After singing the application form, you need to hand over self attested documents for address proof, identity proof, Pan card, photograph and opening amount to the bank along with the application form.
+After singing the application form, you need to hand over self attested documents for address proof, identity proof, PAN card, photograph and opening amount along with the application form.

 After all these formalities, bank will process your documents to their saving account opening team.

 After opening your account they will send you opening kit to your given communication address mentioned on your application form.
 If you are below 18 years of age then you will be required your parent’s help in opening a a/c in a bank.